Limnoria/Limnoria-doc/use/install.rst

 If you have followed the previous section, skip this one.

-Simply add ``--user`` to the end of both commands.
 First we install requirements (you can skip it, but some features won't be available) and then Limnoria itself.::

-    python3 -m pip install -r https://raw.githubusercontent.com/progval/Limnoria/master/requirements.txt --user --upgrade python3 -m pip install limnoria --user --upgrade
+    python3 -m pip install -r https://raw.githubusercontent.com/progval/Limnoria/master/requirements.txt --upgrade python3 -m pip install limnoria --upgrade

 You might need to add $HOME/.local/bin to your PATH.::